CreamR/Spotify-Web-Player/README.md

 - **explicit standard of code and file**
 - **pure forever**

+There is the backend interface support of Spotify-Web-Player - [NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi)

 if you have any question and problem please post issue